Usage

 GPU acceleration

 Miden VM proof generation can be accelerated via GPUs.
-Currently, GPU acceleration is enabled only on Apple silicon hardware (via Metal).
+Currently, GPU acceleration is enabled only on Apple Silicon hardware (via Metal).
 To compile Miden VM with Metal acceleration enabled, you can run the following command:

 make exec-metal